Medium-Term Management Plan

 • Continued review of quality management system

-• Continued implementation of compliance training
+• Continued to implement compliance training

 • Strengthen HR development through Next-Generation Leader Development Program